 The County has also shown its Vaccine Policy is aimed at ensuring that the County can continue to provide critical services by making sure it has adequate staffing.
-The County needs healthy employes showing up to work to maintain the effectiveness of its vital programs, including the County Jail.
-The record shows that the County relied on information from various governmental health agencies to determine that COVID-19 vaccines would help to lessen the spread and severity of COVID-19 and thus help to bolster the health of its employes and improve the standards of services provided by the County and effectiveness of its programs including the County Jail by making sure employes were available to work.
+The County needs healthy employes showing up to work to maintain the effectiveness of its vital programs, including the Police Department.
+The record shows that the County relied on information from various governmental health agencies to determine that COVID-19 vaccines would help to lessen the spread and severity of COVID-19 and thus help to bolster the health of its employes and improve the standards of services provided by the County and effectiveness of its programs including the County Police by making sure employes were available to work.
 The more COVID-19 spreads, the more County services are negatively impacted.
 The worse the symptoms of COVID-19 are for those employes who contract it, the more County services are negatively impacted.
 The Board has found that a public employer's decision which involves maintaining the necessary standards of services and effectiveness of its operation is clearly a management prerogative.
 Fraternal Order of Transit Police v.
 SEPTA, 36 PPER 115 (Final Order, 2005); Easton Area Education Association v.
 Easton Area School District, 32 PPER ¶ 32163 (Final Order, 2001); American Federation of State, County and Municipal Employees, District Council 89 v.
 Lebanon County, PERA-C-20-104-E, PPER (Final Order, 2022).

-Moving forward with the analysis, I have determined that the Vaccine Policy touches topics that are terms and conditions of employment.
-I have also determined that the Vaccine Policy is an exercise of the County's inherent managerial policies.
-I must now determine whether the interests of employes in this matter outweigh the interests of the employer.
+Moving forward with the analysis, I have determined that the Vaccine Policy touches topics that are germane to the work environment and therefore implicate working conditions.
+I have determined that the Vaccine Policy is an exercise of the County's essential managerial responsibilities.
+I must now determine if collective bargaining over the Vaccine Policy would unduly infringe upon said essential managerial responsibilities.

-Based on this record, the impact of the Vaccine Policy on the terms and conditions of employment does not outweigh the impact of the Vaccine Policy on the inherent managerial policies of the County.
-Importantly, if the issues covered by the Vaccine Policy were determined to be mandatory subjects of bargaining, collective bargaining over the Vaccine Policy would clash with the County's policy of ensuring that all employes were vaccinated by December 1, 2021.
+Based on this record, it is clear that collective bargaining over the Vaccine Policy would unduly infringe on the County's policy of ensuring that all employes were vaccinated by December 1, 2021.
 In choosing December 1, 2021, the County was relying on information from government health agencies about the coming waves of COVID-19 infections over the winter of 2021-2022.
 The record shows that the County wanted its employes to be vaccinated by December 1, 2021, to ameliorate the negative effects of the imminent waves of COVID-19 infections.
-To subject the Vaccine Policy to collective bargaining would likely completely frustrate the timing of the Vaccine Policy. the deadline to comply with the Vaccine Policy were delayed, I infer from the record that it would have been likely that some County employes, including Corrections Officers, would not have been vaccinated by December 1, 2021, which would have frustrated the County's interest in protecting the health of its citizens and maintaining critical staffing and its standards of operation through a predicted and realized surge in COVID-19.
+To subject the Vaccine Policy to collective bargaining would likely completely frustrate the timing of the Vaccine Policy.
+If the deadline to comply with the Vaccine Policy were delayed, I infer from the record that it would have been likely that some County employes, including County Police, would not have been vaccinated by December 1, 2021, which would have frustrated the County's interest in protecting the health of its citizens and maintaining critical staffing and its standards of operation through a predicted and realized surge in COVID-19.